aigdonia/ez-apartment-ts-node-next-fullstack/Readme.md

 > This is a fullstack "Listings" app provided as part of recruitment process I participated in.

+A Postman collection export is available in `docs` folder.

 ### Please read!
 this is a project submitted for recruitment purpose.